4.3. Preferences

 Arguments are options added when starting the program.
 They can be entered manually or are added by the Detect feature.

 Extensions lists the extensions for which the assigned program will be used.
-This overrides your system settings, but only in the MeVisLab context.
+This overrides system settings, but only within the MeVisLab context.

 • TextEditor: Although it is recommended to use the internal text editor MATE, other text editors can be used in conjunction with MeVisLab.
 With the argument %f(%l), a file and a line number in it will be passed to the text editor.
 The Detect feature will check for TextPad on Windows (see the web link for installing) and set the options accordingly.